sinipelto/securewebapp/README.md

 After a successful test run, the deployment job is run to publish the in a private server.

 The application is available for testing in https://securewebapp.peltonet.com/

+# Static Analysis

+The project source code is analyzed using SonarQube Cloud (SonarCloud) service.

+SonarCloud is integrated through GitHub Actions.

+The URL for the project analysis: https://sonarcloud.io/dashboard?id=Sinipelto_securewebapp